angular/protractor/docs/timeouts.md

  - How to change: To change globally, add `getPageTimeout: timeout_in_millis` to your Protractor configuration file.
 For an individual call to `get`, pass an additional parameter: `browser.get(address, timeout_in_millis)`

-**Waiting for Page Synchronization**
+### Waiting for Angular

-Before performing any action, Protractor asks Angular to wait until the page is synchronized.
+Before performing any action, Protractor waits until there are no pending asynchronous tasks in your Angular application.
 This means that all timeouts and http requests are finished.
-If your application continuously polls $timeout or $http, it will never be registered as completely loaded.
+If your application continuously polls $timeout or $http, Protractor will wait indefinitely and time out.
 You should use the
-$interval service ([interval.js](https://github.com/angular/angular.js/blob/master/src/ng/interval.js)) for anything that polls continuously (introduced in Angular 1.2rc3).
+[$interval](https://github.com/angular/angular.js/blob/master/src/ng/interval.js) for anything that polls continuously (introduced in Angular 1.2rc3).

+You can also disable waiting for angular, [see below](#how-to-disable-waiting-for-angular).

- - Looks like: an error in your test results - `Timed out waiting for Protractor to synchronize with the page after 11 seconds.`
+ - Looks like: an error in your test results - `Timed out waiting for asynchronous Angular tasks to finish after 11 seconds.`

  - Default timeout: 11 seconds

  - How to change: Add `allScriptsTimeout: timeout_in_millis` to your Protractor configuration file.

-**Waiting for Angular**
+### Waiting for Angular on Page Load

-Protractor only works with Angular applications, so it waits for the `angular` variable to be present when it is loading a new page.
+Protractor waits for the `angular` variable to be present when loading a new page.

  - Looks like: an error in your test results - `Angular could not be found on the page: retries looking for angular exceeded`